-- Fast Feedback: By sending out game video so close to the event, Coach Rammelsberg is providing more effective feedback.
+- Fast feedback: By sending out game video so close to the event, Coach Rammelsberg is providing more effective feedback.
 Closer feedback with a small time between game and video review increases the likelihood that players will retain that information and incorporate it into their future performance.

-- Featuring key moments, versus simply telling playing how to improve, helps the athletes learn better.
+- Featuring key moments, versus simply telling playing how to improve, helps athletes learn better.
 Studies show that watching yourself on video activates parts of your brain that make you feel like you’re performing the action, almost as if you were performing that skill during a practice session.
-In other words, watching game is the next best thing to performing a skill in a live environment.
+In other words, watching game film is the next best thing to performing a skill in a live environment.

 - Game film helps players and parents overcome personal bias: Parents have a tendency to focus exclusively on the performance of their own children.
 For instance, if a player makes a bad pass that leads to the opposition scoring a goal, that memory may cause the parent to look at the whole game through a negative lens.
-In his emial, Coach Rammelsberg finds a positive video of the team incorporating a lesson they learned just one week before to reinforce how the team is improving.
+In his email, Coach Rammelsberg finds a positive video of the team incorporating a lesson they learned just one week before to reinforce how the team is improving.
 A parent unfamiliar with soccer may never have even noticed the strategy involved in building out of the back, but the email is a way of educating parents while reinforcing the idea to players.